ghdl/ghdl/doc/using/InvokingGHDL.rst

 .. option:: -fcolor-diagnostics
 .. option:: -fno-color-diagnostics

   Control whether diagnostic messages are displayed in color.
 The default is on when the standard output is a terminal.
+For compatibility with other tools, when colors are enabled the diagnostic level is always displayed.
+When colors are not enabled, level ``error`` is not displayed.

 .. option:: -fdiagnostics-show-option
 .. option:: -fno-diagnostics-show-option